Ministries in Nineteen Eighty-Four: In fiction

 In The Ricky Gervais Show, Ricky Gervais and Stephen Merchant play a game called "Room 102", based on the concept of "Room 101", in which Karl Pilkington has to decide what things he dislikes enough to put in Room 102.
 This would result, according to their game, in these things being erased from existence.

-In the BBC radio series Nineteen Ninety-Four, a comedic parody of Nineteen Eighty-Four, protagonist Edward Wilson is employed as a civil servant at the Department of the Environment, the privatised governing body of the Environment (formerly Britain) created following The Difficulties.
+In the BBC radio series Nineteen Ninety-Four, a comedic parody of Nineteen Eighty-Four, protagonist Edward Wilson is employed as a civil servant at the Department of the Environment, the privatised governing body of the Environment (formerly Britain) created following "The Difficulties".
 Wilson is put in charge of the Environment, with his office situated in Room 1001 of the Department's headquarters, as an experiment to determine how much choice one person can take as part of a wider programme to rebuild the Environment's society along consumerist lines.
-Spending weeks isolated in Room 1001 and facing the disastrous consequences of decisions he made on his own initiative, Wilson is driven insane.
+Spending weeks isolated in Room 1001 and facing the disastrous consequences of decisions he made on his own initiative, Wilson becomes insane.

 In Terry Gilliam's 1985 film, Brazil, the alternate dystopian world in which the film is set bears immense similarities to that of Nineteen Eighty-Four, including following an anxious bureaucrat who works at a governmental establishment called the Ministry of Information.

-In 1992 cartoon Batman: The Animated Series, the episode "What Is Reality?" had Batman solving one of the Riddler's riddles as taking place in "Room 101" of the police headquarters.
-There, Batman finds Commissioner Gordon tortured in a virtual reality simulator, and must solve riddles to free him.

 In the 2011 Doctor Who episode "The God Complex", the Doctor and his companions find themselves in a hotel full of their own personal Room 101s, each with their greatest fear in it.
 The Doctor's own room is number 11, which serves as a double entendre, alluding both to the real Room 101, and to the fact that the then-incumbent, Matt Smith, was the eleventh Doctor.

 The game series Helldivers often satirically mentions the Ministry of Truth, alongside others such as the "Ministry of Expansion" and the "Ministry of Unity".